 (Relative strength is the momentum investing procedure that evaluates the working effectiveness of an ETF (exchange-traded fund), a stock or mutual fund to that of the global market.)

-Both of these cycles adopt the “Sell in May and go away” strategy, which is based on the past shortfall of stocks in six months that starts in May and lasts through October as against the November to April period.
+These cycles adopt the “Sell in May and go away” strategy, based on the past shortfall of stocks in six months that starts in May and lasts through October instead of the November to April period.

-Market timing may get a bad rap, but if carried out using technical analysis, it can result in profitable investments as well as other long-term positions.
+Market timing may get a bad rap, but it can result in profitable investments and other long-term positions if carried out using technical analysis.
 This involves finding the best times and prices to take disclosure to book profits.

 Furthermore, these ageless concepts can be developed such that active investments will be adequately protected and red flags raised immediately when market conditions change extensively.

-We are providing this website and its information for guidance and information purposes only.
-The information contained herein has been compiled from sources deemed reliable, and it is accurate to the best of our knowledge and belief; however, we cannot assure as to its accuracy, completeness, and validity and cannot be held liable for any errors or omissions.
+Sniper Market Timing is providing this website and its information for guidance and information purposes only.
+The information contained herein has been compiled from sources deemed reliable.
+It is accurate to the best of our knowledge and belief; however, Sniper Market Timing cannot assure its accuracy, completeness, and validity and be held liable for any errors or omissions.
 All information contained herein should be independently verified and confirmed.
-We do not accept any liability for any loss or damage howsoever caused in reliance upon such information.
-Reader agrees to indemnify and hold harmless us from and against any damages, costs, and expenses, including any fees, potentially resulting from the application of any of the information provided by us.
+Sniper Market Timing does not accept any liability for any loss or damage howsoever caused in reliance upon such information.
+Reader agrees to indemnify and hold harmless Sniper Market Timing from and against any damages, costs, and expenses, including any fees, potentially resulting from the application of any of the information provided by Sniper Market Timing.
 The Sniper timing system has not been applied over a significant period in real trading.
-Recommendations made in the future may or may not equal or better the performance of the Sniper timing system as simulated by historical backtesting.
+Recommendations made in the future may or may not equal or better the Sniper timing system’s performance as simulated by historical backtesting.

-The analysis, ratings, and recommendations made by Sniper Market Timing, snipermarkettiming.com, and any of its suppliers do not provide, imply, or otherwise constitute an assurance of performance.
+The analysis, ratings, and/or recommendations made by Sniper Market Timing, snipermarkettiming.com, and/or any of its suppliers do not provide, imply, or otherwise constitute performance assurance.
 Past actual or simulated performance is no guarantee of future results.
 Therefore, it should not be assumed that future results will be positive or will equal past performance, real, indicated, or implied.
-We offer no assurance regarding the accuracy, market predictive powers, suitability or effectiveness (either expressed or implied) of any of the information provided.
-This website has been prepared solely for informational purposes and is not an offer to purchase or sell or a solicitation of an offer to buy or sell any security or instrument or to participate in any trading strategy.
+Sniper Market Timing offers no assurance regarding the accuracy, market predictive powers, suitability, or effectiveness (either expressed or implied) of any of the information provided.
+This website has been prepared solely for informational purposes.
+It is not an offer to purchase or sell or solicit any offer to buy or sell any security or instrument or participate in any trading strategy.
 The trading instruments and the trading signals discussed on this website may be unsuitable for investors depending on their specific objectives and financial position.
-The price or value of the trading instruments to which this website relates, either directly or indirectly, may fall or rise against the interest of investors.
+The trading instruments’ price or value to which this website relates, either directly or indirectly, may fall or rise against investors’ interest.
 Any market exposure always entails the possibility of substantial loss of equity.
-Reader agrees to assume all risk resulting from the application of any of the information provided by us.
+Reader agrees to assume all risk resulting from applying any of the information provided by Sniper Market Timing.

-Additionally, to usual risks embedded with investing, international trading may involve the risk of capital loss due to fluctuation in currency values, from differences in accounting principles, or economic or political instability in foreign countries.
-Any commercial realization of the information provided by this website without written permission from us is strictly forbidden.
+Additionally, to usual risks embedded with investing, international trading may involve the risk of capital loss due to fluctuation in currency values, from differences in accounting principles, or economic and/or political instability in foreign countries.
+Any commercial realization of the information provided by this website without written permission from Sniper Market Timing is strictly forbidden.
 Trademarks and copyrights mentioned on this website are the ownership of their respective companies.
 The names of products and services presented are used only in an educational fashion and to the benefit of the trademark and copyright owner, with no intention of infringing on trademarks or copyrights.
-Sniper Market Timing or its principals may purchase or sell any of the securities cited on this website.
+Sniper Market Timing and/or its principals may purchase or sell any of the securities cited on this website.